maxadamski/reasonable-embeddings/README.md

 Reason-able concept embeddings are learned in a data-driven way, by simply asking queries about logical consequences for a given knowledge base.

-Our method uses a logical consequence (entailment) classifier based on a recursive deep neural network, so after learning embeddings, one can both construct embeddings of arbitrarily complex concepts, and use the resulting classifier to perform fast approximate reasoning.
+Our method uses a logical consequence (entailment) classifier based on a recursive neural network, so after learning embeddings, one can both construct embeddings of arbitrarily complex concepts, and use the resulting classifier to perform fast approximate reasoning.

 A significant part of our reasoner (the reasoner head) is transferable across knowledge bases in the ALC description logic, including real-world knowledge bases.

-Hopefully, reason-able concept embeddings and deep neural reasoners will allow for greater use of symbolic knowledge in deep learning architectures.
+Hopefully, reason-able concept embeddings and neural reasoners will allow for greater use of symbolic knowledge in machine learning architectures.

 ## Repository structure